-What if someone tells you to pray to statues and dead saints because that’s what you are supposed to do?
+What if someone tells you to pray to dead saints and statues?
 There are no scriptures telling you to pray to saints or statues.
 There is no proof that the saints, if they can hear you, will take your prayers to God for you.
-In fact, the bible says contrary, you are to pray to God only and that the dead are dead.
+In fact, the bible plainly states you are to pray only to God and that the dead are dead.
 But never the less, you believe this person just because he is a very pious authority figure and seems sincere.
 He says to take it on faith.
-“You’ve got to have faith brother!”

-There are politically correct lovey-dovey types of people who say, “So what, what the big deal?
+There are politically correct lovey-dovey types of people who say, “So what’s the big deal?
 They’re not hurting anybody; let them believe what they want to believe as long as it makes them feel good.”
 You ever hear that about religion or in the different ways in which people choose to live their lives?
 You can’t just go around believing in whatever you want.
 It’s dangerous.
 There are consequences for your choices and your actions.
-Right is right, and wrong is wrong... regardless of popular opinion.
-God knows it, the devil knows it… And you are responsible for your mistakes.
+Right is right, and wrong is wrong regardless of popular opinion.
+God knows it and the devil knows it too.
+And you are responsible for your mistakes.

 What if someone told you to pray to a 3 in 1 God?
 Christians are told to “Take the Trinity on faith” because even the world’s most renowned experts in the Trinity can’t explain it.
 They insist you go against the biblical definition of faith, which is “Trust based on proof” in favor of the worldly evil definition of faith: “A belief in something with NO proof”.

 They attempt to justify their belief in this confusing false doctrine by misreading scriptures or taking them out of context, by not understanding proper translations and generally ignoring all other scripture that is contrary to the Trinity.